-In parallel with your process for developing the web application, plan to deploy IBM Tealeaf UI Capture as early as possible in the development process for the following reasons.
+In parallel with your process for developing the web application, plan to deploy Tealeaf UI Capture as early as possible in the development process for the following reasons.

 - Early deployment limits the potential for issues that are discovered in a production environment.

 - Early deployment provides an opportunity to monitor application problems and help debug the application.

 These guidelines apply to all deployments of Tealeaf UI Capture.
 Different options can apply to different web application types.

 Tealeaf UI Capture supports specific browsers, application types, and protocols.

 For a list of supported browsers, see System prerequisites and supported browsers for IBM Tealeaf UI Capture.